 For many categories where full reshoring to U.S. or Canadian facilities is not cost-justified, nearshoring to Mexico under USMCA has become the middle path.
 The model combines lower direct labor costs with significantly shorter lead times than Asian manufacturing and simplified logistics.

 Mexican manufacturing has moved well beyond simple assembly operations.
 Aerospace machining, medical device manufacturing, electronics assembly, and industrial component fabrication are all well-established in industrial corridors around Monterrey, Juárez, and Tijuana.
+Buyers who dismissed Mexico as a sourcing option based on the country’s manufacturing profile of 10–15 years ago should revisit that assumption.

 How Procurement Teams Should Adjust Their Supplier Strategies

 Factor lead time into new product development.
 Sourcing decisions made during product design determine lead time options for the life of the product.
+Procurement teams that are involved early in product development can influence supplier selection toward options that provide both cost competitiveness and shorter lead times.

 Frequently Asked Questions